Botan Ameen

 Botan Ameen (بوتان أمين; born 24 April 2007) is a professional footballer who plays for EFL Championship club Norwich City.
 Born in England, he represents Iraq internationally at youth level.

 Club career

 Swindon Town

 After having been released from QPR academy at age 16 at the end of the 2022/23 season, Ameen was offered a scholarship with Swindon Town Academy.
-He played for the U-18 side throughout the 2023/24 season.
-He first gained media attention from fans in England and Iraq respectively after scoring two goals against Manchester United in the FA Youth Cup and later guiding Swindon to the quarter-final of the tournament, scoring a total of three goals in four games during their campaign.
-Following an impressive first season, Ameen has attracted interest from many Premier League clubs such as Manchester United.
+He played for the U-18 side throughout the 2023/24 season, scoring two goals against Manchester United in the FA Youth Cup.
+Swindon reached the quarter-final of the tournament, with Ameen scoring a total of three goals in four games during their campaign.

 On 8 October 2024, Ameen made his senior debut, scoring his side's final goal in a 4–0 EFL Trophy victory over Bristol Rovers.

 Norwich City

 On 28 August 2025, Ameen signed for Championship club Norwich City on an initial three-year deal with the option for a further two years for an undisclosed fee, reported to be £250,000 plus a sell-on clause and a potential further £250,000 of performance related add-ons.